iLert/docs/integrations/azure-functions.md

 ## Create the connection <a id="connection"></a>

-Visit the alert source \(view\) whose incidents should trigger your serverless function.
+Visit the alert source \(view\) whose alerts should trigger your serverless function.
 Navigate to the connections tab and create a new connection.

 ![](../.gitbook/assets/s3%20%282%29.png)